CDPTechnologies/JavascriptCDPLoggerClient/QUICKSTART.md

   - Requires a WebSocket polyfill (such as the `ws` package) since Node.js lacks a native WebSocket.

 - **Browser Version:**
-  - Uses the browser’s native WebSocket.
+  - Uses the browser's native WebSocket.
   - Obtains protobuf definitions from the global scope via `window.root` (set by including `containerPb.js`).

 ## Installation

 ### For Node.js

-Install the CDPLogger Client and a WebSocket polyfill:
+Install the CDPLogger Client and a WebSocket polyfill (for the Node.js version):

 ```bash
 npm install cdp-logger-client ws